Skip to content

 Queue #2

-Executes tasks from Cron Jobs ← Same as Left Scale when needing to increase Cron Job concurrency
+Executes function tasks from scheduled tasks ← Same as left Scale when needing to increase concurrency of scheduled tasks

 worker-3